2010 gang rapes in Cleveland, Texas: Support for the accused

-The New York Times first report focused on the impact of the crime on the Cleveland community.
-The report came under criticism for its alleged "sympathy" for the accused, to the point where the newspaper sent another reporter back at the place and published a self-critical article.
+The New York Times first report, written by journalist James C. McKinley Jr., focused on the impact of the crime on the Cleveland community, which was criticized for being sympathetic toward the accused.
+The newspaper dispatched its reporter back to Cleveland and published a self-critical article of its reporting.

-Quanell X, community leader/activist and head of the New Black Panther Nation, was an "outspoken critic" of the community.
-In a press conference in front of a Cleveland church, he questioned rhetorically about the accountability of the young girls parents when this happened at 3am and why was "that child experiencing so much sex with so many African-American men" citing the men should be protectors of the family and the community and not raping children.
-This behavior from the men is unacceptable, the parents should have some type of accountability with the child's whereabout at that time of morning.
-He also questioned how the rape claims went unreported, as he put it, "this type of trauma has become so normalized in the community that the girl never actually yelled the word "rape" during the assault and did not make an "outcry".
-The child had been so desensitized to this type of treatment, until after footage of the assault surfaced.
-The media reported that the audience "cheered and hollered in agreement." in support that the community needs to be more proactive in community morals and standards.
+Quanell X, community leader/activist and head of the New Black Panther Nation, alleged the girl did not do enough to stop the assailants and partially blamed the victim's parents stating "This rape did not happen in one night, it did not happen in two days.
+This was going on for a protracted period of time.
+So I ask the question: If this young girl did not live in that neighborhood, at 11 years of age how is that child in that community experiencing so much sex with so many African-American men?
+Where was the mother?
+Where was the father?"
+He also disputed the rape claims since, as he put it, the girl never actually yelled the word "rape" during the assault and did not make an "outcry" until after footage of the assault surfaced.
+The media reported that the audience "cheered and hollered in agreement."

-Florida representative Kathleen Passidomo proposed that the state should step in and regulate the wardrobe of young girls.
-Pasidomo referred to "an article about an 11 year old girl who was gang-raped in Texas by 18 young men because she was dressed like a 21-year-old prostitute.”

 Trials

 In Texas, sexual assault against a person under 17 years of age is a second degree felony, and aggravated sexual assault a first degree felony.
-Eventually, twenty-one people were charged with crimes related to the gang rape.
+Eventually, 21 people were charged with crimes related to the gang rape.
 Only two adult males requested trials; one received a 99-year prison sentence, while the other was sentenced to life without parole.
 Eleven other adult males pleaded guilty to the charges against them and received 15-year sentences in exchange.
 All seven juveniles entered guilty pleas and received seven-year probated prison-sentences.
 The twenty-first and last defendant pleaded guilty after a year-long investigation whereby a DNA specimen identified him as being at the crime scene.
 The defendant received a reduced seven-year sentence in exchange for pleading guilty to indecently exposing himself to a child.
-All defendants sentenced to prison would be registered as sex offenders for ten years after completing the sentence.
+All defendants sentenced to prison would be registered as sex offenders for 10 years after completing the sentence.